Sunday, September 6, 2015

 G is for Glen Echo, Maryland.

-here for map).
+A less than 1 hour drive got me to this little hideaway along the Potomac River (click here for map).
 Incorporated in 1904, Glen Echo is one of the quaint, historical suburbs of Washington, DC.
 Additionally, the town boasts one of finest cultural resources in the Washington, D.C. area – Glen Echo Park.
 This Park is managed by the Glen Echo Park Partnership for Arts and Culture in cooperation with Montgomery County and the National Park Service (NPS).
 Glen Echo’s 255 residents are pretty much living among an educational goldmine.

 Allow me to tell you a bit more about the Park and everything else I experienced during my visit to this unforgettable place.
 Glen Echo Park was the” brainchild” of Edward and Edwin Baltzley, who came up with the name circa 1888.
 The Baltzleys were inventors, industrialists, and real estate developers hoping to build upon the banks of the Potomac River a suburban community free of the urban pollution of late-nineteenth century Washington.
 Their advertising booklet for the town was titled "Glen Echo on the Potomac: The Washington Rhine".

 Glen Echo Park was originally formed in 1891 as a National Chautauqua Assembly – the 53rd (an explanation of a Chautauqua will follow) and then operated as an amusement park until 1968.
 On 1 April 1970, it was transferred to the United States Government in a land exchange.
 It eventually became part of the Department of the Interior administered by the NPS.
 Since 1971, it has become a culturally renowned center; whereas, the NPS has been offering year-round activities in dance, theater, and the arts.
 The NPS resurrected the original plans for this Park making it a Chautauqua.
-Per
+Per Wikipedia, the definition of a Chautauqua is:

 "An adult education movement in the United States, highly popular in the late nineteenth and early twentieth centuries.
 Named after Chautauqua Lake where the first was held, Chautauqua assemblies expanded and spread throughout rural America until the mid-1920s.
 A Chautauqua Assembly brought entertainment and culture for the whole community, with speakers, teachers, musicians, entertainers, preachers and specialists of the day.
 Former US President Theodore Roosevelt was quoted as saying Chautauqua is "the most American thing in America".